 Recent changes have been made to the Development Charges Act, 1997.
 Section 26.1 of the Development Charges Act has allowed for deferred payments for builders of rental housing, non-profit housing and institutional development.
 If there are changes made to the financial statements resulting from the recent updates to the Development Charges Act, 1997, these changes should be reflected in the FIR.
-The Notes section in Schedule 83 (Line 0070) can be used to provide any additional information.
-This is a temporary measure until changes to Schedule 61 are finalized to reflect these recent updates.
+Schedules 60 and 61 have been updated to reflect these recent changes.
+The Notes section in Schedule 83 (Line 0070) can also be used to provide any additional information.